edelabar/ericdelabar.com/_posts/relevant/2008-06-11-parable-of-plumber-and-programmer.markdown

 ---
 layout: post
-title: The Parable of the Plumber and the Programmer by Eric DeLabar
+title: The Parable of the Plumber and the Programmer
 metadesc:
 class: post
 changefreq: never
 priority: 0.9
-category: relevant
+categories: [relevant, soap box, thoughts, view from the trenches]
 ---
-# The Parable of the Plumber and the Programmer

 One day a small business owner, known to dabble in the do-it-yourself arts, was reading the visitor statistics from the website that his nephew had made him.
 Disappointed by the long page loads, low traffic, and cross-browser inconsistencies, the small business owner went to his kitchen for a